cs1302uga/cs1302-gallery/README.md

   * **Braces are always used where optional.** Braces should be used with `if`, `else`, `for`, `do`, and `while` statements, even when the body is empty or contains only a single statement.
+Single line lambda expressions are permitted.

   * **Column limit: 100.** You should limit the number of characters, including whitespace, on any given line to 100 characters.
 Except as noted below, any